 Clearly, the state will need quite a few more like these to make a serious dent in its fossil-fuel consumption and carbon emissions.
 Florida officials hope recently approved green-energy legislation will encourage those kinds of developments.
 The bill includes, among other things, authorization for a cap-and-trade program to reduce greenhouse gas emissions, a renewable fuel standard and renewable portfolio standard that promotes wind and solar energy, and new building standards that call for higher energy efficiency in new homes and businesses.

 At the national level, the Environment Florida report is also encouraging.
 With the right policies, it says, the U.S. could easily generate 80 gigawatts of concentrating solar power by 2030.
 That would be enough to power 25 million homes, reduce carbon emissions by 6.6 percent and create between 75,000 and 140,000 new jobs.
+While in the UK solar costs are falling, but enough to compete with the slashing of the Feed-in tariff?

 Good news — for a change — isn’t it?
 Let’s just hope the right people are listening.